Skip to content

 Restriction enzymes are proteins that cut DNA at specific sequences to produce fragments for further study.
 These enzymes are obtained from various types of bacteria and have the ability to recognize short nucleotide sequences within a larger DNA molecule.

-The restriction enzyme we are focusing on is SspMI, which is derived from the bacterium Sporosarcina species M.
+The restriction enzyme we are focusing on is BspT104I, which is derived from the bacterium Bacillus species T104.

-Based on this information, which one of the following sequences below corresponds to the overhang region of the DNA after cleavage by the restriction enzyme SspMI?
+Based on this information, which one of the following sequences below corresponds to the overhang region of the DNA after cleavage by the restriction enzyme BspT104I?

 Restriction Enzyme Cleavage Types